-- Admission and Continued Occupancy Policies (ACOP) - Tenant Selection and Assignment Plan (included in ACOP) - Directory of all housing developments including names, perimeter streets, number of units by bedroom size, number of units specifically designed for the elderly, addresses of management offices and office hours - Income limits - Utility allowances - Public Housing Dwelling Lease form - Community Policies - Current schedule of routine maintenance and other charges (included in Community Policies) - Grievance and Appeal Policy (included in ACOP and Community Policies) - Fair Housing poster - "Equal Opportunity in Employment is the Law" poster - Resident oriented notices - Emergency telephone numbers for after hours and weekends - Reasonable Accommodation Policies and Procedures document - PHA Plan

-D. Repayment Agreement of Amounts Owed to PHCD by Current Residents
+- Admission and Continued Occupancy Policies (ACOP) - Tenant Selection and Assignment Plan (included in ACOP) - Directory of all housing developments including names, perimeter streets, number of units by bedroom size, number of units specifically designed for the elderly, addresses of management offices and office hours - Income limits - Utility allowances - Public Housing Dwelling Lease form - Community Policies - Current schedule of routine maintenance and other charges (included in Community Policies) - Grievance and Appeal Policy (included in ACOP and Community Policies) - Fair Housing poster - "Equal Opportunity in Employment is the Law" poster - Resident oriented notices - Emergency telephone numbers for after hours and weekends - Reasonable Accommodation Policies and Procedures document - PHA Plan - F. Repayment Agreement of Amounts Owed to PHCD by Current Residents

 If it is in the best interest of PHCD, PHCD has the discretion to enter into repayment agreements with residents for amounts owed to PHCD.
-If the resident intentionally incurred debt (i.e. rent back charge due to unreported income), the repayment agreement may be considered only under special circumstances upon approval of division director or designee.
+If the resident intentionally incurred debt (i.e., rent back charge due to unreported income), the repayment agreement may be considered only under special circumstances upon approval of division director or designee.
 All repayment agreements must comply with the following requirements:

-- 1. Standards for Repayment: If a repayment agreement is offered to a resident in lieu of full payment, it will be in writing and will be within the following guidelines: - a) An initial payment of at least 50% must be paid at time of signing the repayment agreement by money order or cashier's check. - b) The remaining balance is to be paid on a maximum of 12 consecutive monthly payments starting 30 days from the date the initial payment is made. - 2.
-Exceptions: - a) Any terms allowing more time for repayment or for a lower initial payment must be approved by division director or designee. - b) Strict adherence to the terms of the repayment agreement by the participant is necessary; otherwise, benefits may be terminated in accordance with this ACOP. - c) If the resident has not met the conditions of a repayment agreement within the last two years, the resident shall not be provided with another repayment agreement, unless approved by the PHCD Director or designee.
+1. Standards for Repayment: If a repayment agreement is offered to a resident in lieu of full payment, it will be in writing and will be within the following guidelines:

+- a) If the total moneys owed is \$2,500 or less, an initial payment of at least 50% must be paid at the time of signing the repayment agreement by money order or cashier's check.
+The remaining balance must be paid on a maximum of six (6) consecutive monthly payments starting 30 days from the date the initial payment is made. - b) If the total moneys owed is at least \$2,501 and no more than \$5,000, an initial payment of at least 25% must be paid at the time of signing the repayment agreement by money order or cashier's check.
+The remaining balance must be paid on a maximum of 12 consecutive monthly payments starting 30 days from the date the initial payment is made. - c) If the total moneys owed is at least \$5,001 and no more than \$10,000, an initial payment of at least 20% must be paid at the time of signing the repayment agreement by money order or cashier's check.
+The remaining balance must be paid on a maximum of 18 consecutive monthly payments starting 30 days from the date the initial payment is made. - d) If the total moneys owe is \$10,001 or more, an initial payment of at least 15% must be paid at the time of signing the repayment agreement by money order or cashier's check.
+The remaining balance must be paid on a maximum of 24 consecutive monthly payments starting 30 days from the date the initial payment is made. - 2.
+Exceptions: - a) Any terms allowing more time for repayment or for a lower initial payment must be approved by division director or designee. - b) Strict adherence to the terms of the repayment agreement by the participant is necessary; otherwise, benefits may be terminated in accordance with this ACOP. - c) If the resident has not met the conditions of a repayment agreement within the last two years, the resident shall not be provided with another repayment agreement, unless approved by PHCD Director or designee.